ravindasenarath/aws-saa/README.md

     - IAM roles for ec2 instances
     - Network + Subnet info
     - Load balancer info
     - You can provision capacity across multiple instance types using both On-Demand Instances and Spot Instances to achieve the desired scale, performance, and cost.
-Hence this is the correct option
   - Launch configuration
     - Old way
     - Immutable